-His research interests concentrate on six main areas: (1) leadership and management, (2) marketing, (3) knowledge management, (4) information technology use, (5) information need and use, and (6) information, access, culture and history.
+His research interests concentrate on seven main areas: (1) leadership and management, (2) marketing, (3) Indigenous studies, (4) knowledge management, (5) information technology use, (6) information need and use, and (7) information, access, culture and history.

 1. Winning the 2009 Eugene Garfield Doctoral Dissertation Fellowship from Beta Phi Mu, the International Library and Information Studies Honour Society.
 His dissertation title is The Management of Change in the Information Age: Approaches of Academic Library Directors in the United States.